RommelTJ/SoftwareDesignerMindset/01_MasteringTheTools/03_DataStructures/00_DataStructures.md

 # Data Structures

-* Enums avoid mistakes.
-  * Good for representing a limited set of options.
 * Tuples.
   * For when you are grouping sets of values.
   * If you need more than 2 values, probably use a class.